-SCALE-UP classrooms (Student-Centered Active Learning Environment with Upside-down Pedagogies) were pioneered at North Carolina State University in the 1990’s and have steadily grown in popularity ever since – as has the evidence of their effectiveness (BEICHNER REF??, ROBIN WRIGHT REF??, Dori and Belcher 2005; Dori et al., 2007).
+SCALE-UP classrooms (Student-Centered Active Learning Environment with Upside-down Pedagogies) were pioneered at North Carolina State University in the 1990’s and have steadily grown in popularity ever since – as has the evidence of their effectiveness (BEICHNER REF??, ROBIN WRIGHT REF??, Dori and Belcher 2005; Dori et al., 2007??).
 There are now more than 150 such classrooms across North America – including the much talked about spin-off TEAL classrooms (Technology Enabled Active Learning) at M.I.T. as well classrooms at McGill, UBC, McMaster and Simon Fraser University here in Canada.

 SCALE-UP classrooms feature round tables where students work collaboratively in groups.
 In most cases tables seat nine, which means that it’s easy to subdivide students into three groups of three at each table.
 Around the walls of these classrooms are a mix of whiteboards and screens that project the contents of student computers on the tables or the teacher’s computer at the central podium.
 Importantly, the teacher is no longer the centre of attention – the groups are.
 SCALE-UP classrooms typically seat 50 to 130 students.
 In some cases, such as the TEAL classrooms at M.I.T., the technology also allows for a collaborative, hands-on environment where students can carry out desktop experiments and engage in interactive learning activities that use projection screens.